 I also highly recommend spending time gallery hopping.
 Galleries are typically free to visit and I, for one, can spend an entire day roaming the halls of galleries and museums.
 There's a good list of galleries to experience here and for the most part, you can just wander in off the street and take it all in.

 3. Create Your Own (Outdoor) Adventure

-Walk the length of the High Line - the architecture is stunning and the gardens and plant life along the way is meticulously cared for.
-Maybe stop midway for lunch or a coffee, and then continue to wander the Village streets.
-Take a walk by Patchin Place, once home to e.e. cummings, and if you're a fashion lover you must stop by the Carrie Bradshaw House from Sex and the City.
-Of course in the show Carrie lived on the Upper East Side in a rent controlled apartment, the actual house which sold for almost $10 million is in the West Village on Perry St.
+Walk the length of the High Line - the architecture is stunning and the gardens along the way is meticulously cared for.
+Stop midway for lunch or a coffee, and then continue to wander the Village streets.
+Take a walk by Patchin Place, once home to e.e. cummings, and if you're a fashion lover you must stop by Carrie Bradshaw’s Apartment from Sex and the City.
+Of course, in the show Carrie lived on the Upper East Side in a rent controlled apartment, but the actual house which sold for almost $10 million is in the West Village on Perry St.